ngmatt882/370/P1/README.md

 Project 1A translates a program written in assembly into machine code.
 Project 1B simulates how the program would work, given the machine code file.

-1B also includes a suboptimal multiplication program written in assembly.
+1B also includes a suboptimal multiplication program, mult.as, written in assembly.